Bruce Hirstius

 Réne Brunet

-On November 25, 2008, at the age of 87, René Brunet introduced the first fully digital movie theater to the metro New Orleans area.
+At age 87, René Brunet introduced the first fully digital movie theater to the New Orleans metro area, modernizing the local film scene.

 Dwight Smith

-On August 8, 2009, at the age of 80, Dwight Smith led the Louisiana Tigers to win the silver medal in basketball at the U.S. National Senior Olympics.
+At age 80, Dwight Smith led the Louisiana Tigers to a silver medal in basketball at the U.S. National Senior Olympics.

 David Root